 Postoperative Prophylaxis of DVT/PE

-Prescribed right after a knee or hip replacement surgery.
+Prescribed right after a hip or knee replacement surgery.

 - Initial – The patient must take 2.5 mg PO 12-24 hours before replacement surgery.